 Maybe because it was affordable and came in exactly that many different colors?

 So after carrying my cards in my pocket and getting them all faded due to the constant rubbing on my pockets, I finally got myself a minimalistic wallet that I didn’t even have to buy.

 That’s my story of how I acquired such a wallet, and I would like to share my thoughts with those of you thinking about getting yourself one, although I think it is one of those buys that most do anyways simply because the price is right.

 But will it be worth even the $20?

 Nomatic Basics Wallet Review – Product Overview

-From what started as a Kickstarter project is now a full-time business that the team takes pride on and one that I am really a fan of.
+What started as a Kickstarter project is now a full-time business that the team takes pride in and one that I am really a fan of.

-The Nomatic wallet is just one of them but just like with any product, there are the pros and cons.
+The Nomatic wallet is just one of them, but like with any product, there are pros and cons.

 However, you can rest assured that there is more to love about this wallet, as the cons are not necessarily deal breakers.

 But before we get into that, let’s see what key features you can expect with the Basics Wallet.